aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

 ### Finding mangled names

-There are probably many good ways to find the manged names of your C++ methods.
+There are probably many good ways to find the mangled names of your C++ methods.
 The `libclang` library provides an API to get the different mangled names (there can be many in some cases) of a C++ method, so that could be used to automate finding the mangled names and mapping them to "plain text" accessor names.

 A more manual way (on Linux) is to use the output of the `nm` command.
-Searching through the output is tedious but it's a definitely possible to write even complex C++ FFI interfaces using this method.
+Searching through the output is tedious but it's definitely possible to write even complex C++ FFI interfaces using this method.
 Just hope that the API doesn't change too often.

 ## Constructors